LGBTQ rights in Aruba: Legislative attempts to legalize same-sex marriage

-Shailiny Tromp-Lee (MEP) chose not to be present in the room and abstained from voting.
+The two initial votes in May and June of 2024 resulted in a tie, leading to the bill's rejection.

-Aruba - Recognition of Same-Sex Relationships
+Recognition of same-sex relationships

-The court case leading to the legalization of same-sex marriage in Aruba was supported by Fundacion Orguyo Aruba, an LGBTQ+ rights organization advocating for equal marriage rights in the country.
+The court case leading to the legalization of same-sex marriage was supported by the LGBTQ+ rights organization Fundacion Orguyo Aruba.

 Discrimination protections

 The Aruba Criminal Code (Wetboek van Strafrecht; Kódigo Penal), enacted in 2012, prohibits unfair discrimination and incitement to hatred and violence on various grounds, including "heterosexual or homosexual orientation".
 Article 1:221 describes discrimination as "any form of discrimination, exclusion, restriction or preference, which has the purpose or effect of impacting or affecting recognition, enjoyment or the exercise of human rights and fundamental liberties in political, economic, social or cultural fields or in other areas of social life."
 Articles 2:61 and 2:62 provide for penalties ranging from fines to one year imprisonment.

 Living conditions

 Aruba is frequently referred to as one of the Caribbean's most LGBT-friendly islands, with various venues, hotels and restaurants catering to LGBT clientele or otherwise advertising as "LGBT-friendly".
 Several specific gay bars and clubs have opened in the capital city of Oranjestad.
 According to local LGBT group Alternative Lifestyle Federation Aruba, "Aruba has always been accepting, as long as it's not in their face.
 People are out, but discreetly out.
 There has never been anything official."
 There are numerous LGBT associations in Aruba, including Equality Aruba (Igualdad Aruba), Equal Rights Aruba and Alternative Lifestyle Federation Aruba.

 Despite this, some same-sex couples living in Aruba have claimed that this openness is a more recent phenomenon.
 Charlene and Esther Oduber-Lamer, whose court challenge forced Aruba and the other Dutch islands in the Caribbean to recognize same-sex marriage, reported frequent harassment and having rocks thrown at them.
-The Aruban Government was particularly vocal in its opposition to same-sex marriage during the court challenge, which occurred between 2004 and 2007.
+The Aruban government was particularly vocal in its opposition to same-sex marriage during the court challenge, which occurred between 2004 and 2007.
 The Roman Catholic Church, being the largest denomination on the island, has also contributed to more mainstream societal opposition to LGBT rights and same-sex marriage, especially compared to the Netherlands.
-Nevertheless, in 2016, the Aruban Parliament voted to legalize same-sex and different-sex registered partnerships with many of the same rights as marriage, the first time a Caribbean parliament had done so.
+Nevertheless, in 2016, the Aruban parliament voted to legalize same-sex and different-sex registered partnerships with many of the same rights as marriage, the first time a Caribbean parliament had done so.